 Over the last five years, we’ve seen an explosion in excellent data storytelling.

-A big part of this story has been the rise of data journalism (you can read more about that here).
+A big part of this story has been the rise of data journalism.
 But we’ve also seen data storytelling from content teams across brands, NGOs, universities, and more.

-Some of the most acclaimed data stories have been produced by specialist data visualization and data science teams — most famously at the New York Times and Five Thirty Eight.
-Many of these interactive stories are truly stunning examples of what can be done with modern web browsers.
+Some of the most acclaimed data stories have been produced by specialist data visualisation and data science teams — most famously at the New York Times and Five Thirty Eight.
+Many of these interactive stories have truly compelling narratives, and are stunning examples of what can be done with modern web browsers.

-Even beyond media, we’re seeing stunning data visualisations from content marketing teams at businesses, non-profits, universities, and more.
+Even beyond media, we’re seeing stunning data visualisations from businesses, non-profits, universities, and more.

 The democratisation of data storytelling